publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schIII/ptA/m__us_usc_t52_s21081.md

         (2) __Protection of paper ballot voting systems__

-            For purposes of subsection (a)(1)(A)(i) of this section, the term “verify” may not be defined in a manner that makes it impossible for a paper ballot voting system to meet the requirements of such subsection or to be modified to meet such requirements.
+            For purposes of subsection (a)(1)(A)(i), the term “verify” may not be defined in a manner that makes it impossible for a paper ballot voting system to meet the requirements of such subsection or to be modified to meet such requirements.

     (d) __Effective date__